Israel's Netanyahu lampooned for failing to fill top central bank job

 “Ultimately, the joke is on our (central) bank, our economy, our government.
 A miserable combination has been created here between a prime minister who is certain that he knows everything, and a clueless finance minister.”

-Lapid, a former television presenter who once said he knows nothing about economics, himself joked, “It turns out that economics professors a very colorful and wild bunch.”
+Lapid, a former television presenter who once said he knows nothing about economics, himself joked, “It turns out that economics professors a very colourful and wild bunch.”

 He told radio stations that choosing a new governor would be done in a considered manner and explained the failure by saying that the state does not employ a private investigator.